jdholtz/auto-southwest-check-in/CONFIGURATION.md

  - `AUTO_SOUTHWEST_CHECK_IN_USERNAME`
  - `AUTO_SOUTHWEST_CHECK_IN_PASSWORD`
 > When using the environment variables, you may only specify a single set of credentials.
-> If you are also using `config.json`, it will append the credentials as long as they are not a duplicate.

 You can add more accounts to the script, allowing you to run multiple accounts at the same time and/or not provide a username and password as arguments.